PRELIMINARY

 3. Cold chain failure.
 If generator fuel runs out, medications requiring refrigeration (IV fluids, certain antibiotics, insulin if any diabetic patients are identified) become useless.
 Current fuel reserves unknown to me — this information must be obtained from the logistics team.

 4. Mass psychological event.
 Today's assembly demonstrated emotional contagion in real time.
 One breakdown triggers cascading breakdowns.
 The gendered pattern is notable: the female population showed visible crying and distress first, but the male population's suppressed distress may manifest as violence.
-Chen Jianfeng was the first instance.
+Kenneth Chen was the first instance.
 He will not be the last.

 5. Pre-existing conditions.
 Unknown number of people with chronic conditions — diabetes, heart disease, severe allergies, asthma, epilepsy — who need daily medication they may or may not have brought with them.
 There is NO SYSTEMATIC WAY TO IDENTIFY THEM YET.
 Someone could go into diabetic shock tonight and we would not know they were diabetic until they collapsed.